Radoslaw-Wolnik/Small-shop/README.md

       throw new BadRequestError('A product with this name already exists');
     }
  - [ ] better update sensitive data ino admin controller
- - [ ] better email-template (categories or labels and also make usage of them across aplication)
+ - [ ] better email-template (categories or labels and also make usage of them across aplication) and not schema but insted json in resources dir
  - [ ] create deactivation account token request fro deactivationg account (in auth.controller) deactivate account 1. auth create deactivation token 2. user.deactivate my acc
  - [ ] order controller fix
  - [ ] whats going on with the process payment in payment controller ?
 Is it just unneded Also are the tokens used in verify payment